nvzavi/fsr/README.md

 Argument | Description
 ------------ | -------------
 -h  | Display the help items in the console window.
--dh  | Return the complete list of file signatures together with additional signature attributes that is contained within the accompanying signature JSON file.<br/><br/> The results are displayed in the console window.
+-dh  | Return the complete list of file signatures together with additional signature attributes that is contained within the accompanying JSON file.<br/><br/> The results are displayed in the console window.
--dh --search-ext `searchExtKeyWord` | Return a list of file signatures that matched with the specified file extension `searchExtKeyWord` and the extension that is contained within the accompanying signature JSON file.<br/><br/> The results are displayed in the console window.
+-dh --search-ext `searchExtKeyWord` | Return a list of file signatures that matched with the specified file extension `searchExtKeyWord` and the extension that is contained within the accompanying JSON file.<br/><br/> The results are displayed in the console window.
--dh --search-hex `searchHexKeyWord` | Return a list of file signatures that matched with the specified byte sequence in hex (base 16) `searchHexKeyWord` and the byte sequence that is contained within the accompanying signature JSON file.<br/><br/> The results are displayed in the console window.
+-dh --search-hex `searchHexKeyWord` | Return a list of file signatures that matched with the specified byte sequence in hex (base 16) `searchHexKeyWord` and the byte sequence that is contained within the accompanying JSON file.<br/><br/> The results are displayed in the console window.
 -ft `fileFullPath` | Return a list possible file signatures that may be associated with the specified file `fileFullPath`. <br/><br/> The output is listed/sorted by degree of probability "high" to "low".<br/><br/> The results are displayed in the console window.
 -ft `fileFullPath` `fileOutputFullPath` | Return a list possible file signatures that may be associated with the specified file `fileFullPath`, and the ouput is wrriten to file `fileOutputFullPath`.<br/><br/> If the argument `fileOutputFullPath` already exists then a new file with the same file name together with an appended string '\_fhgen\_{random number}' will be created.<br/><br/> The output is listed/sorted by degree of probability "high" to "low".
 -pb `fileFullPath` `searchId` | Patch a specified file's signature `fileFullPath` byte sequence with an available signature ID `searchId` that is associated with a particular file type contained within the accompanying signature JSON file.<br/><br/> The results are displayed in the console window.